-Applying for the US tourist visa, in the Trump administration, is not the same as before.
+Applying for a US tourist visa, in the Trump administration, is not the same as before.
 Rather, it has become tougher for foreign nationals, including Indians and, so has become the US visa interview for visitors.
 The updated policy for US visitor/tourist visas requires foreign nationals to define their plans for the first three months of their visit to the US in the application form and stick to the same during their interview with consular officers.

 A little discrepancy between what they write in the application form and what they tell consular officers regarding “What is the purpose of your USA visit?” can result in visa denial or cancellation.
 Being true to yourself is one of the best US visa interview tips.